asabitov/3-tier-aws-architecture/README.md

 ### How to Deploy

-- Create a SSL certificate and add its ARN to "ssl_certificate_arn" variable
+- Create a SSL certificate in AWS Certificate Manager and add its ARN to "ssl_certificate_arn" variable

 - Create a S3 bucket, which will be used to store the Terraform state file.
 Please use a different name for the S3 bucket from the one in the following example:
 ```